Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 --format="table(projectId)"

-02 The command output should return the requested GCP project identifiers:
+02 The command output should return the requested GCP project IDS:

 PROJECT_ID

-03 Run container clusters list command (Windows/macOS/Linux) using custom query filters to describe the name and the zone of each GKE cluster provisioned for the selected Google Cloud project:
+03 Run container clusters list command (Windows/macOS/Linux) with the ID of the GCP project that you want to examine as the identifier parameter and custom output filters to describe the name and the region of each GKE cluster provisioned for the selected project:

 gcloud container clusters list

-04 The command output should return the requested GKE cluster names and their zones:
+04 The command output should return the requested cluster names and their regions:

-05 Run container clusters describe command (Windows/macOS/Linux) using the name of the Google Cloud GKE cluster that you want to examine as identifier parameter and custom query filters to describe the master authorized network(s) configured for the selected GKE cluster:
+05 Run container clusters describe command (Windows/macOS/Linux) with the name of the GKE cluster that you want to examine as the identifier parameter and custom output filters to determine if the cluster's control plane is configured with authorized networks:

-06 The command output should return the master authorized network(s) configuration:
+06 The command output should return the feature status (enabled: true for enabled, null for disabled):

-If the container clusters describe command output returns an empty object for the masterAuthorizedNetworksConfig configuration attribute, as shown in the example above, there are no master authorized networks configured to provide controlled access to the control plane, therefore anyone on the Internet can access the selected Google Kubernetes Engine (GKE) cluster.
+If the container clusters describe command output returns null, as shown in the example above, there are no authorized networks configured to provide controlled access and anyone on the Internet can perform requests to the GKE cluster control plane.
+Therefore, the control plane access configuration available for the selected Google Kubernetes Engine (GKE) cluster is not compliant.

-07 Repeat step no. 5 and 6 for each GKE cluster available within the selected GCP project.
+07 Repeat steps no. 5 and 6 for each GKE cluster provisioned for the selected GCP project.

 08 Repeat steps no. 3 – 7 for each GCP project deployed in your Google Cloud account.